huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 This next part will discuss using *pipeline parallelism*.
 This is an **experimental** API utilizing the [PiPPy library by PyTorch](https://github.com/pytorch/PiPPy/) as a native solution.

-The general idea with pipeline parallism is say you have 4 GPUs, and a model big enough it can be *split* on four GPUs using `device_map="auto"`.
-What this version will do is you can send in 4 inputs at at time (for example here, any amount works) and each model chunk will work on an input, then recieve the next input after the prior chunk finished it making it *much* more efficient **and faster** than the prior version.
+The general idea with pipeline parallelism is: say you have 4 GPUs and a model big enough it can be *split* on four GPUs using `device_map="auto"`.
+With this method you can send in 4 inputs at a time (for example here, any amount works) and each model chunk will work on an input, then receive the next input once the prior chunk finished, making it *much* more efficient **and faster** than the method described earlier.
 Here's a visual taken from the PyTorch repository:

 ![PiPPy example](https://camo.githubusercontent.com/681d7f415d6142face9dd1b837bdb2e340e5e01a58c3a4b119dea6c0d99e2ce0/68747470733a2f2f692e696d6775722e636f6d2f657955633934372e706e67)

-To use this with Accelerate, we have created a [model zoo](https://github.com/muellerzr/pippy-device-map-playground/) showcasing a number of different models and situations to do so.
-In this tutorial we'll take GPT2 however across two gpus.
+To illustrate how you can use this with Accelerate, we have created a [model zoo example](https://github.com/muellerzr/pippy-device-map-playground/) showcasing a number of different models and situations.
+In this tutorial, we'll show this method for GPT2 across two GPUs.

-Before anything, please make sure you have the latest pippy installed by performing:
+Before you proceed, please make sure you have the latest pippy installed by running the following:

 ```bash
 pip install torchpippy
 ```

-We require at least version 0.2.0, please perform `pip show torchpippy` to check this!
+We require at least version 0.2.0.
+To confirm that you have the correct version, run `pip show torchpippy`.

-First we need to create the model on the CPU:
+Start by creating the model on the CPU:

 ```{python}
 from transformers import GPT2ForSequenceClassification, GPT2Config